ibpsa2017/ibpsa2017.github.io/README.md

 ### 2017-08-13 ~ Theo

-* This read me updated and reset to be the developer notes for the project not that the GitHub Pages wen site home page is set up as a blog
+* This read me updated and reset to be the developer notes for the project.
+Note that the GitHub Pages web site home page is set up as a blog using the GitHub issues as the host for posts.